 “The pandemic has not dramatically altered traditional patterns of gang warfare, drug-related violence, and individuals using guns to settle personal disputes.
 These serious, deeply entrenched problems continue to drive much of the violence in our communities.”

 A Burglary Defense Lawyer You Can Count on During These Hard Times

 If you face burglary charges, you should know that these are severe felony charges that could completely alter your life.
 You deserve quality and fair representation.
-Contact our firm for a free consultation by calling (561) 622-5575 or complete our contact form.
-Our goal is to protect your rights at each turn while providing aggressive and competent legal counsel.
-We aim to have your charges reduced or dismissed so you can lead a better life.
+Contact Brian Gabriel for a free consultation by calling (561) 622-5575 or complete a contact form.
+Brian Gabriel’s goal is to protect your rights at each turn while providing aggressive and competent legal counsel.
+He aims to have your charges reduced or dismissed so you can lead a better life.